cryptoautotrader-ai/cryptoautotrader-ai.github.io/README.md

 * Test mode to only test the prediction API – no trades would be made (suitable for LLM APIs; Pandas – not so much)

-* LLM connection is through an API (any 'openai' library supported API's)
+* LLM connection is through an API (any 'openai' library supported APIs)

 * This script endlessly places buy and sell orders based on predictive modeling (with calculations of price and amount, see function `prepare_order` of class `TradingBot` in module [trading_bot.py](trading_bot.py)):